andrewauclair/micro-task/design.md

 #### 5.X Start Command

-The start command allows the user to start a task, list or group.
+The start command allows the user to start a task, list, group, project, feature or milestone.

+Active tasks act independently of any other active context item.
+Setting the active list, group, project or feature will not change the active task.

+When starting a list the active group will be cleared.
+When starting a group the active list will be cleared.
+When starting a project the active list and group will be cleared.

+Starting a feature will set the active project to that feature's project.

+Starting a milestone will set the active project to that milestone's project.

+The active project, feature and milestone are also independent like the active task.
+When starting a list or group the active project, feature and milestone will not change.
+This makes it convenient to work outside of the project briefly without having to set up the active context again.

 ##### Sub-Commands
 | Sub-Command | Description |